Data-Drop-Ins/data_management/intro-to-zotero.md

 ### Joining a Zotero Group

 For this exercise, you should have received an invitation to join the 'uea_test_group' Zotero Group.

-Navigate to the relevant library, and then use ‘File’ > ‘Import’ to import a bibliographic file of your choice.
+Navigate to the relevant library, and then use ‘File’ > ‘Import’ to import a bibliographic file of your choice (see section below for further details).

 ## Importing References into the Zotero Client